varya/varya.github.com/content/posts/best-way-to-hide/index_en.md

 date: 2013-10-31

 layout: post
+---

----There is a well-known front-end pattern which is to have hidden elements in DOM and make them visible when necessary.
+There is a well-known front-end pattern which is to have hidden elements in DOM and make them visible when necessary.
 As with any good pattern, it can be compromised by wrong implementation.
 <excerpt/>